cyptmos/pw-vault/README.md

 ### Custom Vault Location
 You can override the default storage location by setting the VAULT_PATH environment variable.
 This is useful for keeping separate vaults or storing your vault on a secure external drive.

     export VAULT_PATH="./my_secret_vault.pw"
     ./pw-vault list

 ### Adding a New Account
 To add a service, provide the service name and optional flags for the username and email.
 The application will prompt you for the password to ensure it is not saved in your shell history.

     ./pw-vault create github -u my_username -e user@example.com

 ### Updating an Account
 You can update specific fields without affecting others.
 To trigger a password change prompt, use the -p flag.

     ./pw-vault update github -u new_username -p

 ### Get Account Data
 You can get account data by specifing the service.

     ./pw-vault get github

 For use in scripts or Unix pipelines, use the --password-only (or -p) flag.
 This outputs the raw password to stdout without any labels or metadata, allowing you to pipe it directly to your clipboard or another application.

     ./pw-vault get github -p | .......

 ### List All Accounts
+Provide the "list" command to view a list of services

     ./pw-vault list

 ### Deleting an Account
+To permenently delete a service, use the delete command.

     ./pw-vault delete github

 ## 🥅 Goals